StarNet: Joint Action-Space Prediction with Star Graphs and Implicit Global Frame Self-Attention: INTRODUCTION

 In handling the joint nature of the prediction problem, many works use global representations centered around the~\ac{AV}~\cite{casas2020spagnn}, \cite{casas2020implicit}, \cite{cui2021lookout}, \cite{suo2021trafficsim}, \cite{scibior2021imagining}, in the form of sensor data or generated \ac{BEV} images.
 In order to obtain agent-specific features, they extract patches around the agents of interest, derive corresponding latent information, and perform individual or joint predictions, provided that the latent features are combined.
 This introduces twofold disadvantages.
 First, grid-based environment representation assumes that the model extracts map objects and agents implicitly from individual pixels while inferring semantic knowledge.
 And second, the networks are tasked with associating information about the same agents from different sets of latent features, which might vary if the agents' perspectives are different.
 In particular, if there is no overlap among the initial patches, it might be difficult to infer relational information between two agents if they don't exist in each other's immediate environment representations.

 In our approach, we help our models learn by explicitly relating the same agents from other agents' perspectives.
 Furthermore, we enable them to learn to attend to the most relevant map elements and their segments directly.
-The contributions of our work are the following: \begin{itemize} \item A novel, star-graph-of-vectors polyline representation, with unconstrained field-of-view (given a map description) and direct modeling of most relevant segments. \item Joint scene-level prediction via self-attention~\cite{vaswani2017attention}, explicitly combining features from multiple reference frames while masking out irrelevant information. \item State-of-the-art performance on the INTERACTION dataset~\cite{zhan2019interaction}, containing challenging roundabout, intersection, and highway merge scenarios. \end{itemize}
+The contributions of our work are the following: \begin{itemize} \item A novel, star-graph-of-vectors polyline representation, with unconstrained field-of-view (given a map description) and direct modeling of most relevant segments. \item A mechanism to explicitly combine features from multiple reference frames via self-attention~\cite{vaswani2017attention} while masking out irrelevant information, enabling joint scene-level prediction. \item State-of-the-art performance on the INTERACTION dataset~\cite{zhan2019interaction}, containing challenging roundabout, intersection, and highway merge scenarios. \end{itemize}